Veeva and Privacy Shield

 Types of personal data collected

-We collect business contact information from customers, suppliers and other business partners in the EEA (“EEA Business Contacts”), including name, job title, company affiliation and contact information.
-From EEA Site, visitors who request additional information about our products or who wish to access secure areas of our site, we collect name, company name, email address, mailing address, phone number, portal login ID, and password.
+We collect business contact details from customers, suppliers and other business partners in the EU, UK and Switzerland (“EU, UK and Swiss Business Contacts”), including name, job title, company affiliation and contact details.
+From our website, visitors who request additional information about our products or who wish to access secure areas of our website, we collect name, company name, email address, mailing address, phone number, portal login ID, and password.

 We also store and process personal data on behalf of our corporate customers.
 Our corporate customers use our cloud-based software products to process personal data at their discretion, including data pertaining to their own customers, employees, and patients.

-We may obtain business contact information of health care professionals from third party public sources such as medical associations and directories.
+We also obtain personal data of healthcare professionals from third party public sources such as medical associations and directories.

-We subject to the Principles all personal data that we receive from companies or individuals in the EEA (“EEA Data”) in reliance on the Privacy Shield.
-We also receive some data in reliance on other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.
+We are subject to the Principles for all personal data that we receive from companies or individuals in the EU, UK and Switzerland (“EU, UK and Swiss Data”) in reliance on the Privacy Shield Frameworks.
+We also receive some data in reliance on other compliance mechanisms, including data processing agreements based on the Standard Contractual Clauses.

 Purposes of collection and use

-We collect and use personal data of EEA Site Visitors for purposes of providing products and services to our customers, communicating with corporate business partners about business matters, processing data on behalf of corporate customers, providing information on our services, and conducting related tasks for legitimate business purposes.
-With respect to marketing, data subjects in the EEA may opt-out of receiving marketing communications from Veeva or onward transfers of their data to other data controllers by following opt-out instructions that are contained in each marketing email or by contacting email@example.com.
+We collect and use personal data of EU, UK and Swiss website visitors for purposes of providing products and services to our customers, communicating with corporate business partners about business matters, processing data on behalf of corporate customers, providing information on our services, and conducting related tasks for legitimate business purposes.
+With respect to marketing, data subjects in the EU, UK and Switzerland may opt-in to receive or opt-out to stop marketing communications from Veeva.
+Onward transfers of their personal data to other data controllers is also managed by following opt-out instructions that are contained in each marketing email or by contacting firstname.lastname@example.org.

 How to contact us